lorentzben/automate_16_nf/README.md

 [Qiime Guide to Train Custom Classifer](https://docs.qiime2.org/2021.2/tutorials/feature-classifier/) I have a script in this repo that will also generate the files above, however it takes about 12 hours to run.

+For the item of interest and related column in the metadata file, QIIME will not let filenames use the '_' character so they should be replaced by the '-' or alternate character.